-Find out about experiential learning opportunities for graduate students, including internships and training in entrepreneurial thinking and innovation.
+Find out about opportunities for graduate students, including internships and training in entrepreneurial thinking and innovation.

 At the University of Calgary, Experiential Learning (EL) takes place across several categories of learning.
 Graduate student internships may qualify as EL opportunities, either as research-based experiential learning or as work-integrated learning.

 Research-based EL supports students in developing skills and capacities for creativity, innovation, and discovery by leading or contributing to a research project.